JuliaAI/ScientificTypesBase.jl/README.md

 #### 1. Scientific types

-ScientificTypes provides the new julia types appearing in Figure 1 above, signifying "scientific type" for use in method dispatch (e.g., for trait values).
+ScientificTypesBase provides the new julia types appearing in Figure 1 above, signifying "scientific type" for use in method dispatch (e.g., for trait values).
 Instances of the types play no role.